eclipsesource/tabris-js/doc/internal.md

 The type identifier determines how the property value is checked/encoded/converted before giving it to the native.

+* `true`: Accepts any value.
+This should only be used for internal properties.
 * `"boolean"`: Accepts `true` or `false`, all other values are converted as determined by the JavaScript language ("truthy"/"falsy" values).
 * `"string"`:  Accepts any strings, any non-string is converted as determined by the JavaScript language (e.g. `23.0` becomes `"23"`).
 * `"natural"`: Accepts any number equal or greater than zero and smaller than infinity, with any non-round number being rounded.
 Any other value (including `NaN`) is rejected.